-The Waddensea World Heritage is one of the areas in Europe where darkness is still a distinctive value.
-The assets of a dark sky were addressed in the Ministerial Declaration of the 13th Trilateral Governmental Conference on 18 May 2018 in Leeuwarden.
-It says “We, the ministers (are) aware of the potential of light emissions to impact on the Wadden Sea Area as well as the unique core quality and the importance of darkness for the ecosystem as well as for humankind”.
+The Wadden Sea World Heritage is one of the areas in Europe where darkness is still a distinctive value.
+The Ministerial Declaration addressed the assets of a Dark Sky at the 13th Trilateral Governmental Conference, 18 May 2018, in Leeuwarden.
+Therein, it is stated “we, the ministers (are) aware of the potential of light emissions to impact on the Wadden Sea Area as well as the unique core quality and the importance of darkness for the ecosystem as well as for humankind”.

-The aim of the program is not only to maintain but also to improve and explore one of the key values of the World Heritage Site the Wadden Sea, darkness.
-Conservation of values starts with awareness whereas possibilities to experience values leads to public support and finally policies to secure good practices.
+The aim of the programme is to maintain, to improve and to explore one of the key values of the Wadden Sea World Heritage Site, the darkness.
+Preservation and conservation of values start with awareness.
+Moreover, opportunities to experience those values lead to public support and, finally, to policies in order to secure good practices.

-Therefore the aim of the program should be threefold
+Therefore, the aim of the programme should be as follows:

 - Create more darkness and awareness accordingly;